talpitoo/itportal/src/pages/documentation/contacts.md

 category: "documentation"
 ---

-Record information regarding a variety of users and consultants that work for a company

-Link contacts to devices they may manage.
-Assign skill sets to contacts to quickly find expertise.
-Assign a picture for verification when entering data centers.
-Record credentials used by users that may require frequent reminders
+Build and maintain strong relationships with your team and partners to collaborate efficiently and resolve issues quickly.
+Record information about users and consultants, linking them to managed devices and assigning specific skill sets for easy identification.
+Enhance security by assigning pictures for data center access and managing user credentials.

+## Key benefits:

+- Improve communication and collaboration
+- Streamline device management and support
+- Accelerate problem-solving with skill-based matching
+- Strengthen security with user verification and credential management